sstroemer/en.ergie.at/README.md

 7. A link will be displayed in the terminal, open it to view the local website

 ### Contributing

-1. If you have access to this repository, create a branch for the change you intend to do.
-Otherwise, fork this repository
-2. Make your changes (see steps below for a [detailed example](#creating-a-new-page))
-3. Push you changes and open a new pull request

-If you want your changes to be included in the live version of this page (most likely), then tag a new release --- or if you do not have the proper rights for that let someone tag it for you --- after your PR has been reviewed and merged into `main`.
-Based on [CalVer](https://calver.org/) we use the following versioning tags:

-`vYYYY.0M.MICRO`

-This means, for the first release tagged in December 2024, the tag looks like this: `v2024.12.0`.
-The next would then be `v2024.12.1`, and so on.
-As soon as a release happens in the next month (here January 2025), it changes to `v2025.01.0`.

 ### Creating a new page